KovaaK/SensitivityMatcher/README.md

 Press `Alt` `0` to clear bounds if you made a wrong input and needs to start over.

-The script will gradually converge to the exact solution.
 You can then convert the measured increment into any game you like using the initial procedures.
 Or, if the game is listed, you can immediately convert the increment in memory to the listed game's sensitivity by selecting it from the dropdown.